2017 Tax Information

-The following is general information regarding student financial aid and income taxes, which should be used by students when filling out their federal and state income tax forms.
+The following is general information regarding student financial aid and income taxes, which should be used by students when completing federal and state tax returns.

-1. Any portion of grants and scholarships (such as PELL, Missouri State Grant, SEOG, CWSP, C of O Workstudy, C of O Grant, etc.) which pays for Cost of Education (tuition), fees and books is not taxable, and not includable as income on the student’s federal and state tax forms.
+1. Any portion of grants and scholarships which pays for Cost of Education (tuition), fees and books (such as PELL, Access Missouri, SEOG, Work Study, C of O Grant, etc.) is not taxable, and not considered taxable income on the student’s federal or state tax return.

 4. Any student financial aid described above which is determined to be taxable income should be included on the student’s federal and state tax returns, as required by law.